Payum/Payum/docs/gateways/defining-a-gateway.md

 # Defining a gateway

 A gateway class is the whole definition: what it is called, what it looks like, which config it takes, and which handlers it ships.
-It replaces the gateway factory.

 ```php
 <?php